bleonheart/Lilia/documentation/docs/libraries/lia.attributes.md

 ## Overview

-The attributes library loads attribute definitions from Lua files, keeps track of character values, and provides helper methods for modifying them.
+The attributes library loads attribute definitions from Lua files and provides helpers for initializing them on a character.
 Each attribute is defined on a global `ATTRIBUTE` table inside its own file.
+When
-When `lia.attribs.loadFromDir` is called, each file is included in the shared realm, the attribute's name and description are localized (defaulting to `L("unknown")` and `L("noDesc")` when absent), and the definition is stored in `lia.attribs.list` using the file name without extension as the key.
+`lia.attribs.loadFromDir` is called, each file is included in the shared realm, the attribute's name and description are localized (defaulting to `L("unknown")` and `L("noDesc")` when absent), and the definition is stored in `lia.attribs.list` using the file name without extension as the key.
 Files beginning with `sh_` have the prefix removed and the key